KillGorack/Swiftsinc/README.md

 # Swiftsync - Subprocess Management with Python

-Swiftsync is a Python application designed to manage multiple subprocesses using tkinter for the user interface and multiprocessing for handling the subprocesses.
+Swiftsync is a an ultra simple Python application designed to manage multiple subprocesses using tkinter for the user interface and multiprocessing for handling the subprocesses.
 This project provides a framework for running various modules concurrently, making it suitable for tasks like monitoring and automation.

 ## Table of Contents
 - [Features](#features)